 The following are examples in which a veteran or surviving spouse would most likely meet the disability requirement for the Housebound Pension:

 An Aid and Attendance or a Housebound disability rating is determined by a Rating Veterans Service Officer in the VA’s regional office.
 This determination is made based on a physician examination and the completion of VA Form 21-2680 (Examination for Housebound Status or Permanent Need for Regular Aid and Attendance).

-As a failure to receive the rating can have a significant financially impact on the candidate, it is recommended that an applicant provide proof of receiving aid and attendance care services.
-Veterans planning professionals can assist in the preparation of the documentation which is done using Form FV13 (Care Provider Certification of Services).
-It can also be helpful to provide receipts of paying care providers for long-term care assistance.
-If an applicant is in a nursing home, VA Form 21-0779 (Request for Nursing Home Information in Connection with Claim for Aid and Attendance) should be filled out instead of Form FV13.
+Because a failure to receive the rating can have a significant financial impact on the candidate, it is recommended that an applicant provide proof of receiving aid and attendance care services.
+Veterans planning professionals can assist in the preparation of the needed documentation, including receipts of paying for long-term care assistance.
+If an applicant is in a nursing home, VA Form 21-0779 (Request for Nursing Home Information in Connection with Claim for Aid and Attendance) is also needed.

-Please make note, applying for Veteran’s benefits can be a complicated process.
-It’s highly advised one seek the counsel of a professional VA planner for assistance.
+Please make note, applying for veteran’s benefits can be a complicated process.
+It’s highly advised that one seek the counsel of a professional VA planner for assistance.
 To find a Veterans Benefits Advisor in your area, click here.